zulip/zulip/docs/production/authentication-methods.md

 You may also want to configure Zulip's settings for [inviting new users](https://zulip.com/help/invite-new-users).
-If LDAP is the only enabled authentication method, the main use case for Zulip's invitation feature is selecting the initial streams for invited users (invited users will still need to use their LDAP password to create an account).
+If LDAP is the only enabled authentication method, the main use case for Zulip's invitation feature is selecting the initial channels for invited users (invited users will still need to use their LDAP password to create an account).